-Dr Lauren White - Chartered and Clinical Psychologist
+Dr Lauren White

 At some time or another, most, if not all of us, might need additional help in dealing with the difficulties that life can bring.
 I offer an empathetic and non-judgmental space from which I can help clients understand what has brought them to where they are now as well as facilitating a shift towards a more preferred present and future.
 My approach focuses very much on your innate strengths and how to build on these whilst also acknowledging the past.